awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-rds-dbproxy-authformat.md

 # AWS::RDS::DBProxy AuthFormat<a name="aws-properties-rds-dbproxy-authformat"></a>

-**Note**
-This is prerelease documentation for the RDS Database Proxy feature in preview release\.
-It is subject to change\.

 Specifies the details of authentication used by a proxy to log in as a specific database user\.

 ## Syntax<a name="aws-properties-rds-dbproxy-authformat-syntax"></a>